Dynamic Import Patterns for On-Demand Loading

 Bundlers traverse the module graph to extract shared dependencies across async boundaries.
 Each import() call generates a separate chunk node linked to the main graph via async dependency edges.
 The resolution algorithm follows three core rules:

-- Shared Dependency Hoisting: When multiple async chunks import the same module, the bundler automatically extracts it into a common chunk.
-Webpack’s
+1. Shared dependency hoisting: When multiple async chunks import the same module, the bundler automatically extracts it into a common chunk.
+Webpack’s splitChunks.cacheGroups and Rollup’s manualChunks both enforce this.

-splitChunks.cacheGroupsand Rollup’smanualChunksboth enforce this to prevent duplication. - Circular Async Dependencies: Circular references across dynamic boundaries trigger bundler fallbacks.
-Modules may be duplicated across chunks or merged into the main bundle, breaking isolation guarantees.
-Resolve these by hoisting shared interfaces to synchronous entry points or restructuring import graphs to enforce unidirectional data flow.
+2. Circular async dependencies: Circular references across dynamic boundaries trigger bundler fallbacks.
+Modules may be duplicated across chunks or merged into the main bundle.
+Resolve by hoisting shared interfaces to synchronous entry points or restructuring import graphs to enforce unidirectional data flow.

-- Scope Inheritance & State Bridging: Dynamic chunks inherit the module scope of their parent.
+3. Scope inheritance & state bridging: Dynamic chunks inherit the module scope of their parent.
 Cross-boundary state sharing requires explicit re-exports or context bridging.
-Avoid implicit global state mutations; instead, pass resolved modules through framework providers or explicit initialization functions.
+Avoid implicit global state mutations.

 # Webpack